toreamun/amshan-homeassistant/README.md

 You need to have a MBUS slave device connected to to the HAN (Home Area Network) port of your meter.
 The HAN-port is a RJ45 socket where only pin 1 and 2 is used.
 Connect wires from pin 1 and 2 to the MBUS slave device.
 Then connect the MBUS device to your computer.
 Most devices uses USB to become a serial device when connected.
 You can then relay (i.e. using net2ser and socat) the signal to TCP/IP if your device is connected to a remote computer.

 ## MBUS device
-This integration has been tested with several simple USB devices sold on [e-bay](https://www.ebay.com/).
+This integration has been tested with several simple USB devices sold on e-bay.
 Search for MBUS USB slave.
 Not that some devices uses EVEN parity (default is ODD) when connecting.

 ## Setup
-When using [HACS](https://hacs.xyz/), search for AMSHAN on Configuration/Integrations page.
+Search for AMSHAN on Configuration/Integrations page after installing (most simple is to use HACS).
 Please not that some MBUS serial devices uses EVEN parity (the default is ODD).